No. 5 Ohio State outlasts No. 6 Kentucky 71-65

 Sestina hit a couple of early 3s in the second half, but the rest of the Wildcats continued to clank, going four minutes without a field goal.

-But, just as it did against Utah, Kentucky found a way to keep it close, rallying from seven down to pull within 55-54 with 6 1/2 minutes left.
+Kentucky still found a way to keep it close, rallying from seven down to pull within 55-54 with 6 1/2 minutes left.

-Ohio State made a late push to go up seven and hit enough shots and free throws down the stretch to keep Kentucky at bay.
+The Wildcats had their chances down the stretch, but repeatedly drove into the lane for contested shots. spoiling any chance of pulling out a Las Vegas split.

 BIG PICTURE